 1- You can adjust how thick or creamy you want it to be.

-2- You can add your own natural sweetener like honey, vanilla, maple syrup, chocolate, or even a jam or preserve.
+2- You can add your own natural sweetener like honey, vanilla, maple syrup, chocolate, strawberry jam or other preserve.

-3- Check out the ingredient list on almond milk you buy at the store.
+3- You control the ingredients and you won’t use any fillers, preservatives, or additives (like carrageenan) in your ingredients.
+Check out the ingredient list on almond milk you buy at the store.
 Then look at this ingredient list.
 Crazy, right?

 4- You can make as much as you need!
 I can never use a whole half-gallon before it goes bad.
 This way, nothing goes to waste.

-Put pre-soaked almonds and water in blender.
+Put pre-soaked almonds, sweetener, and water in blender.
 Blend.
 Strain.